Jazz0P/BlockchainRPGEducation-/README.md

-# RPGAchievements Contract
+# Blockchain-RPG Contract

 ## Vision

-The `RPGAchievements` smart contract is designed to manage and track player achievements in role-playing games (RPGs).
+The `Blockchain-RPG` smart contract is designed to manage and track player achievements in role-playing games (RPGs).
 This contract allows players to register, earn achievements, and view their progress.
 It utilizes a bitmask to efficiently store and update achievement data, making it scalable for games with a large number of achievements.

 ## Flowchart